gravitational/gravity/docs/6.x/pack.md

 Gravity has a first-class [Helm](https://docs.helm.sh/) support and lets you use Helm charts as a way to package and install applications.

+!!! note "Helm version":
+    Gravity 6 works with Helm 2.
+We are currently working on Helm 3 integration.

 Suppose you have the application resources directory with the following layout:

 ```